-What soon followed were major movements from German-led armies from the south and from the west crossing over the Carpathians into Wallachia.
+What soon followed were major movements from German-led armies from the south (350,000 strong) and from the west (also 350,000 strong) crossing over the Carpathians into Wallachia.
 Under such pressure, Romanian and Russian armies retreated northward into Moldavia.
 Bucharest was abandoned and the King and Government established themselves in Moldavia's capital city, Iasi.
 Romanian gold stocks were sent for safety into Tsarist Russia.
-Reclaimed but never returned, this remained a contentious issue with the Soviet Union and now with Russia.
+Reclaimed but never returned, this remained a contentious issue with the Soviet Union and to this day with Russia.

 In November of 1916, British military were sent ahead of invading troops on a secret mission to destroy oil stocks and sabotage oil wells in Ploesti.
 This was successfully accomplished - much to the dismay of the Germans who had made control of Romanian oil a strategic focus of their invasion.
 Romania was then Europe's leading producer of oil.
 [NOTE - The sabotage effort included my father, Dimitrie Dimancescu, who was later awarded the Military Cross by British Royal Decree.]